 "I got implants and extractions from Dr. Edwards at the Pacific Northwest Oral Surgeons.
 Dr. Edwards, Dr. Carl Johnson, Dr. Ben Johnson — they all have great bedside manner, so I just feel so comfortable when I’m here, and they really make me feel confident.
 All the procedures that I’ve had at the Pacific Northwest Oral Surgeons have gone really well.
 My recovery after my extractions and dental implants have been wonderful.
 I had a great experience here, and I would recommend anyone who lives in Kent to experience Pacific Northwest Oral Surgeons. "

-Sue Reviews Her Dental Implant Procedure
+Jane Reviews Her Dental Implant Procedure

-Bob Reviews His Dental Implant Procedure
+Brandon Reviews His Dental Implant Procedure

 Frequently Asked Questions

 Can a dental implant be done in a day?